IMPETUS-UdeS/fastML-2024/README.md

 The input and neuron split notebooks currently only show manual splitting but we're working on automating that process.

 ## Powerpoint presentation
-You can find the slides of this presentation in this repository
+You can find the slides of this presentation at the conference [link](https://indico.cern.ch/event/1387540/).

 ## References
 - [rule4ml](https://github.com/IMPETUS-UdeS/rule4ml)